Location: Birmingham, AL

 Why He's Amazing: Because he's revamped the menu at a Birmingham mainstay with the kind of dishes you'd find at an amazing Southern dinner party—like fried pickles with garlic remoulade, and shrimp and grits made with local beer.

 Culinary School: University of Southern Mississippi Gulf Coast (Long Beach, MS)

-Background: Commander's Palace, Lüke (New Orleans); The Little Nell (Aspen, CO)
+background: Commander's Palace, Lüke (/sites/default/files/ew Orleans); The Little Nell (Aspen, CO)

 Quintessential Dish: Chicken and dumplings (potato gnocchi, actually) with baby turnips, roasted cauliflower, leeks and brussels sprouts